willfindlay/bpfbox-presentation/ccsw/notes.md

 # Slide 6: How eBPF Works

-- eBPF works by compiling code written in the C programming language into a special BPF bytecode with its own special instruction set.
+- eBPF works by compiling code written in the C programming language into a special BPF bytecode with its own eBPF instruction set.
 From there, the user can select one of many BPF front-end frameworks to load the BPF program into the kernel via the BPF system call.
+BPF frameworks are offered as libraries for many major programming languages, including Python, Go, C/C++, and Rust.

 - Once loaded, an in-kernel verifier analyzes the code for safety before either accepting or rejecting it.
 Once a BPF program is accepted, it is attached to